 Once you receive your hearing aids, you can use them directly out of the box.
 Eargo provides you with a welcome call via phone or video chat, during which you speak with a licensed professional to set up your listening preferences and make Eargo work best for you.

 To sum it up, Eargo's hearing aids are a great option for those with mild to severe hearing loss.
 We love that their in-the-canal hearing aids are designed to be discreet and comfortable.
 Plus, starting at $1,500 per pair, they are an affordable provider with many financing options.
 Not only are you getting high-quality devices, but you are also supported by Eargo's team of licensed hearing professionals for a lifetime.
 Eargo continues to revolutionize the hearing aid space with sophisticated technology engineered to work for you and your lifestyle.
 It's safe to say that you (and your ears) are in good hands!

 Yes, currently Eargo products are only sold in pairs.

 Technologically advanced devices like Eargo can be intimidating.
 However, Eargo provides support from the very beginning and can guide you through the process of setting up and using your new devices.
 Eargo offers the Eargo Max which does not need a smartphone or apps in case you want to ease into your technology usage.

 Eargo allows returns within 45 days of delivery for a full refund.

-There are several options to pay for Eargos.
+There are several options to pay for Eargo.
 You can see if your insurance or a Health Savings Account (HSA) covers Eargo hearing aids.
 You can also finance your devices online with 12- and 24-month plans, or pay for them upfront over the phone.
-If you are a federal employee, Eargos may be eligible through the Federal Employees Health Benefits (FEHB program).
+If you are a federal employee, you may be eligible for Eargo devices through the Federal Employees Health Benefits (FEHB program).